-Steady progress has been made in bringing the electric light steady progress has been made in bringing the electric light into practical use.
-The illumination of the Albert Dock of the London and St. Katherine's Dock Company, the Liverpool Street Station of the Great Eastern Railway, the St. Enoch's Station of the Glasgow and South-Western Railway, and last, but not least, that of the reading-room of the British Museum, have become accomplished facts; while the City authorities have decided to extend the use of this light care various thorough. decided to extend the use of this light over various thorough-fares under their control.
+Steady progress has been made in bringing the electric light into practical use.
+The illumination of the Albert Dock of the London and St. Katherine's Dock Company, the Liverpool Street Station of the Great Eastern Railway, the St. Enoch's Station of the Glasgow and South-Western Railway, and last, but not least, that of the reading-room of the British Museum, have become accomplished facts; while the City authorities have decided to extend the use of this light over various thoroughfares under their control.
 The subdivision of the light for domestic purposes is a problem which appears to have found a solution in the incandescent carbon lamp of Mr. Swan.
 Besides this, Mr. J. H. Gordon has devised, for the same purpose, a very ingenious application of rapid sparks from alternating machines, such as that of De Meritens, to produce incandescence in refractory metals.
-Lamps constructed on this principle completely fulfil the conditions of subdivision, but some diffi-culties of detail still retard their adoption for general use.
+Lamps constructed on this principle completely fulfil the conditions of subdivision, but some difficulties of detail still retard their adoption for general use.
 There is, however, every reason to hope that the experience already gained, and the intelligence at present brought to bear upon it, will before long supply us with more than one form of domestic light.